Charleo85/Texas-Hold-em-AI/Timeline.md

 ********
 **November 10th update**

+**Unpredictability in other project**

+  - Action translation mapping is used to hidden the relation between action and hand strength

+  - Claudico by CMU
+    - P1 bets n with probability 1 with a winning hand.
+    - P1 bets n with probability n/1+n with a losing hand (and checks otherwise).
+    - For all x ∈ [0,n], P2 calls a bet of size x with probability 1.
+    - It was shown by [Ankenman and Chen](https://books.google.com/books/about/The_Mathematics_of_Poker.html?id=bgNGPQAACAAJ) that this strategy profile constitutes a Nash equilibrium.

 **Updated Three-cards Game Rule**

   - First Player has the option to check with blind, so the Nash Equilibrium solution gets more simplified.